simonlindholm/decomp-permuter/README.md

 Many more randomization passes could be added, the scoring function is far from optimal, the permuter could be made easier to use, etc. etc. The GitHub Issues list has some ideas.

-Ideally, `mypy permuter.py` should succeed with no errors, and `python3 -m test.test_perm` serves as a decent smoke-test.
+Ideally, `mypy permuter.py` and `./run-tests.sh` should succeed with no errors.